JMVRy/AimTrainer-HB/README.md

 <h3 align="center">AimTrainer Cheat</h3>

   <p align="center">
-    A tool to cheat at the Aim Trainer on <a href="https://humanbenchmark.com/tests/aim">HumanBenchmark.com</a>
+    A tool to cheat at the <a href="https://humanbenchmark.com/tests/aim">Aim Trainer on HumanBenchmark.com</a>
     <br />
     <a href="https://github.com/JMVRy/AimTrainer-HB"><strong>Explore the docs »</strong></a>
     <br />